Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 Phase 2 (Weeks 2-4): Update critical services

-4. Update work-related services and subscriptions
+2. Update work-related services and subscriptions to use your private email

 Phase 3 (Months 1-2): Notify your network

-2. Update your email signature to note the change
+2. Update your email signature

 Phase 4 (Month 3): Complete the migration

-2. Download any new messages that arrived during transition
+2. Download any new messages

-Step 4: Manage Email Forwarding
+Step 4: Manage Email Forwarding for a Smooth Transition

-Email forwarding configuration
+Email forwarding configuration from Gmail/Outlook to secure email

-Step 5: Address Provider-Specific Challenges
+Step 5: Address Provider-Specific Challenges (Google, Microsoft, Apple)

 For Google Account Users:

-• Consider downloading data from these services before making changes
+• Download data from these services

 For Microsoft Account Users:

-• Update your security info in your Microsoft Account
+• Update security info in Microsoft Account

 For Apple Users:

-• Update your Apple ID email address through your Apple ID profile
+• Update Apple ID email address

-• Ensure you maintain access to purchased content
+• Ensure access to purchased content

-Step 6: The Final Check
+Step 6: The Final Check Before Leaving Gmail/Outlook

-2. You’re receiving all expected communications
+2. You’re receiving all expected communications at your private email address

-3. You’ve saved or transferred any crucial data
+3. You’ve saved or transferred crucial data

-Best Practices for Email Privacy
+Best Practices for Enhanced Email Privacy

-Strong Authentication: Your First Line of Defense
+Strong Authentication: Your First Line of Defense for Secure Email

-Two-factor authentication setup
+Two-factor authentication setup for secure email account

 1. Create a truly strong password